Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/00_Folders_and_files.md

 ## Install the module

-Install the module by doing a POST request to the route:
+Install the module by doing a POST request to the route "/modules"

-/modules

-With request payload:
+With request body:

 ``````````````````````````````````````````````
 {